jvanderzande/vimexx-dns/README.md

 ## Install Certbot

-The first step in installing Certbot on a secure host, preferably not a public-facing (web) server.
+The first step is installing Certbot on a secure host, preferably not a public-facing (web) server.
 Follow the instructions provided [here](https://certbot.eff.org/instructions).

 ## Requesting a new certificate